waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** This was a significant failure of observation caused by tunnel vision and confirmation bias.
 The puzzle was not to escape, but to simply look up and see the open path.

 # V. Core Principles & Lessons Learned
 - **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
 Deferring them is a critical process failure.
-I failed at this by not immediately fixing my `pathfinder` tool and notepad.
+Always trust tool output over visual inspection, as tools read the ground-truth map data.
+A systematic, evidence-based debugging process is essential.
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 - **Confirmation Bias is Dangerous:** My `pathfinder` tool wasn't broken, my understanding of the map was.
 I assumed the tool was failing because it didn't match my visual interpretation, leading to wasted time. **Lesson:** Trust the tool's output over visual inspection, as it reads the ground-truth map data.
 A systematic, evidence-based debugging process (using diagnostic tools and agents) is essential.